Jessica-Agorye/Jessica-Agorye-s-Blog/src/pages/posts/working-from-home.md

 ---
-title: New into Tech; herre to start building a career in the tech world!
+title: New into Tech; here to start building a career in the tech world!
 excerpt: >-
   Work at home parent is an entrepreneur who works from home and integrates parenting into his or her business activities.
 They are sometimes referred to